Constitution & By-Laws of the Chamber of Commerce of the Mastics & Shirley, Inc.

 Changes in Constitution and By-Laws

 Section 1.
-Changes in the Constitution and By-Laws shall only be made at the Mayor December general meeting.
-Proposed changes in the Constitution and By-Laws shall be submitted in writing at the general April or November meeting and the proposed changes submitted to each member in writing prior to the Mayor December general meeting.
+Changes in the Constitution and By-Laws shall only be made at the May or December general meeting.
+Proposed changes in the Constitution and By-Laws shall be submitted in writing at the general April or November meeting and the proposed changes submitted to each member in writing prior to the May or December general meeting.
 Changes in the Constitution and By-Laws shall be made only on a two thirds (213) approval vote of all members who are both eligible to vote and in attendance at the May general meeting (for proposals submitted at the April general meeting) or the December general meeting (for proposals submitted at the November general meeting).

-Section 1 Amended: Changes in the Constitution and Bylaws may be proposed in writing at any general monthly meeting.
+AMENDMENT: Section 1.
+Changes in the Constitution and Bylaws may be proposed in writing at any general monthly meeting.
 All members must be notified in writing, either by printed notification or electronic notification by the Secretary or President prior to the next monthly meeting.
 Changes in the Constitution and Bylaws shall be made only by a two-thirds (2/3) approval vote of all members who are eligible to vote and in attendance at the following monthly meeting.

 Section 2.
 It shall be the responsibility of the Chamber’s elected Secretary to maintain a current updated copy of the Constitution and By-Laws with said copy available to any member upon request.

 Section 1.
 The Chamber of Commerce recognizes its responsibility to provide the press with prompt and accurate information regarding appropriate matters.
 A Public Relations Committee is to be established to handle press inquiries to provide a clear picture of Chamber activity.

 Section 2.
 Inquiries of a controversial nature will be referred directly by the Committee of Public Relations to the President for discussion.
 In the absence of the President, it may be necessary for the Committee of Public Relations to pursue discussion with the Vice President.